Orange Skin Pachadi

 Ingredients

-• Orange skin cut into small pieces – 1 cup
+• Orange skin pieces – 1 cup

 • Tamarind – a small lemon size